greenbone/autohooks-plugin-flake8/README.md

 ```

 By default, autohooks plugin flake8 executes flake8 without any arguments and
-flake8 settings are loaded from the *.flake8rc* file in the root directory of
+flake8 settings are loaded from the *.pylintrc* file in the root directory of
 git repository.
 To change specific settings or to define a different flake8 rc
 file the following plugin configuration can be used: